So Business List. Another Airplane Checklist. Not for Pilots but for Engineers

 The Most Famous Users of Checklists

 Everything seems right about these three statements, except that pilots didn't invent checklists.
-But that's okay, donβt stop admiring these brave people.
-Pilots regularly impress us as the most thoughtful users of checklists.
+But that's okay, don't stop admiring these brave people.
+Pilots regularly impress us as the most thoughtful users of checklists to run both normal procedures and emergency procedures.
+The importance of their input to the checklists world is impossible to overestimate.

-Theyβve experimented with the form of the checklist for a small plane, creating a list in the form of a switch box.
+They've experimented with the form of the aviation checklists for a small plane, creating a list in the form of a switch box.
+It looks like an attachment to flight controls.
 One switch setting is for takeoff, and another is for landing.
 And this is not a bad idea because you can get distracted and forget what you did and what you didn't.
-Being able to restore your memory at a glance seriously reduces the risk.
+Rather intuitive.
+Being able to restore memory at a glance seriously reduces the risk to a pilot.

 Pilots even managed to influence space explorers!
 A special checklist on the glove of a spacesuit lists the procedures for working on the lunar module.
 Who could think of these kinds of carry-on essentials.π